RedHatInsights/host-metering/CONTRIBUTING.md

 ### Testing release

 It is a bit tricky to test the release process locally.
-It might be easier to do the changes, pushed them to your fork's main branch on GitHub and execute the release there.
+It might be easier to do the changes, push them to your fork's main branch on GitHub and execute the release there.

 In local machine testing, make sure that the git repo has only your fork as